Backward asymptotics in S-unimodal maps: Introduction

 whose limit points for $n\to-\infty$ lie in $A$ and those for $n\to+\infty$ lie in $B$.
 The dynamical relevance of $\Gamma_f$ comes from Conley's decomposition theorem: given a continuous map $f$ of a compact metric space $X$ into itself, a point $x\in X$ either belongs to a node of $\Gamma_f$, and so it has some kind or ``recurrent'' dynamics, or is ``gradient-like'', namely it defines an edge between two distinct nodes of $\Gamma_f$ (see~\cite{Nor95b}, Thm.~4.10).

 In~\cite{DLY20} we studied the structure of the graph of a S-unimodal map and proved that such graph is always a tower, namely that there is an edge between each pair of nodes.
 Since there cannot be loops in the graph of a dynamical system, this means that there is a linear hierarchy among all nodes: there is a first node $N_0$ that has edges towards each other node, a node $N_1$ that has edges towards each other node except $N_0$ and so on up to the attracting node $N_p$.
-Each node but one is repelling and every repelling node, which can be either a cycle or a Cantor set, has an edge towards the attracting node.
+Each node but one is repelling and every repelling node, which can be either a cycle (for short we call {\em cycle} a periodic orbit) or a Cantor set, has an edge towards the attracting node.

 Figure~\ref{fig:bd} shows the nodes of the logistic map $\ell_\mu(x)=\mu x(1-x)$, $\mu\in[2.9,4]$, that are visible at the picture's resolution.
 The attracting nodes are painted in shades of gray, representing the density of a generic orbit of the attractor.
+There are five kinds of attracting nodes: type $A_1$, a cycle; type $A_2$, a cycle of intervals; type $A_3$, an adding machine; type $A_4$, a 1-sided attracting cycle belonging to a repelling Cantor set (taking place at the beginning of each window); type $A_5$ (see Thm.~\ref{thm:AttractingNodes} about this complicated case, taking place at the end of each window).
 The repelling nodes are painted either in green (if they are cycle nodes) or in red (if they are Cantor set nodes).
 The picture also shows the curves $c_k=\ell_\mu^k(c)$, $k=1,\dots,4$, where $c=1/2$ is the critical point of the logistic map.
-The lines $c_k$ play a fundamental role in the forward and backward dynamics of S-unimodal maps.
+The points $c_k$ play a fundamental role in the forward and backward dynamics of S-unimodal maps.